 When you’re going through a divorce, diversions are essential.
 They’ll help you and your children remain strong throughout the process.
 After a meeting with the divorce lawyer, schedule a diversion.
 A great option is the classic movie night.
 During this time of quarantine, you all can choose one specific night that’s designated as the movie night.
 Whether that’s Friday night or Saturday night, make it a tradition that everyone looks forward to.
 Include delicious food like pizza, fries and chocolate chip cookies.
 You all can choose to watch classic cartoons or juicy romantic comedies.

 If you know that you’ll need to meet with a divorce attorney, you might experience some anxiety as the moments get closer.
 When you’re dealing with your own emotions, children and your upcoming meeting with a family law attorney, try scheduling an art project a few hours before the meeting.
 Art can be a very therapeutic experience for everyone involved.
 The cool part about art is that no one can judge it.
 If you want to set up easels for everyone to enjoy watercolor paints, turn on some music and give everyone aprons to set the mood.
-If your children love to color, purchase a few coloring books so that everyone, including you, can have fun before a potentially stressful meeting.
+If your children love to color, purchase a few coloring books so that everyone, including you, can have fun during parenting time before a potentially stressful meeting.

 A lot of people in various industries have been impacted by COVID-19.
 This includes teachers of extracurricular activities.
 There are plenty of teachers who are looking for work during the summer.
 As a result, they offer private lessons.
 If you’d like for your children to learn a specific instrument, they can still hold private lessons online.